Lameness in dairy cows

 Lameness does not resolve itself and the faster you intervene, the sooner the animal recovers.
 Quick treatment can also prevent damage occurring deep within the foot, which protects against lameness in the future.

-The Healthy Feet Programme (HFP) can help you reduce lameness on your farm by identifying and applying the right solutions.
+Healthy Feet can help you reduce lameness on your farm by identifying and applying the right solutions.
 It will help you diagnose the problems, devise an action plan and develop the skills needed for long-term lameness control.